tnc-ca-geo/animl-ml/api/speciesnet/README.md

 ## Deploying to SageMaker

 Use a SageMaker Notebook instance to run the `deploy_to_sagemaker.ipynb` notebook.
 The notebook walks through creating model on SageMaker, preparing the endpoint, deploying, and testing.

+## Misc

+**Taxonomy Transformer**
+The `transform_taxonomy.py` script converts semicolon-separated taxonomy data into JSON format.
+The label data is available when [you download the model](https://www.kaggle.com/models/google/speciesnet/pyTorch).
+It creates a JSON file which is loaded to the animl-api MongoDB.
+To run: `python transform_taxonomy.py input_file output_file`